copy2018/MySpeed-Start9/instructions.md

 📆 Test results can be stored for up to 30 days

-🗳️ Choose between Ookla, LibreSpeed and Cloudflare speed test servers (Choose Ookla for the most cosistency)
+🗳️ Choose between Ookla, LibreSpeed and Cloudflare speed test servers (Choose Ookla for the most consistency)